jksingh07/Image-caption-generator/README.md

 # Image Caption Generator

+## Introduction
+The basic working of the project is that the features are extracted from the images using pre-trained VGG16 model and then fed to the LSTM model along with the captions to train.
+The trained model is then capable of generating captions for any images that are fed to it.

 The Image Caption Generator project aims to develop software that can generate descriptive captions for images using neural networks language models.
 It involves dual techniques from computer vision to understand the content of the image and a language model from the field of natural language processing to turn the understanding of the image into words in the right order.

 ## Functionality